-POLICY WP8 - LOCAL GREEN SPACES
+POLICY WP7 - LOCAL GREEN SPACES

-The local green spaces listed below (and shown on Figure 8) will be protected.
+The local green spaces listed below will be protected.
 Development of these local green spaces will only be permitted in very special circumstances.
 That is, when the harm to the local green space and any other harm is outweighed by other material considerations.

 - The Green

-- Field opposite Mary Arden's Farm
+- Field opposite Mary Arden's House

 - Willow Play Area and Playing Field

 - Glebe Playing Field

-NPPF (paragraphs 76 and 77) gives local communities the opportunity to identify for special protection the green areas of particular importance to them.
+NPPF gives local communities the opportunity to identify for special protection the green areas of particular importance to them.
 These local green spaces should be:

-- In reasonably close proximity to the community they serve; - Demonstrably special to a local community and hold a particular local significance (e.g. because of its beauty, historic significance, recreational value, tranquility or the richness of its wildlife); and - The area should be local in character and not an extensive tract of land.
+- In reasonably close proximity to the community they serve; - Demonstrably special to a local community and hold a particular local significance (e.g. because of its beauty, historic significance, recreational value, tranquillity or the richness of its wildlife); and - The area should be local in character and not an extensive tract of land.